-An introductory campaign is about to begin in Ukraine, so we want to tell you about the Chair of Electronic Computing Equipment (KEOA) of the I. Sikorsky KPI Faculty of Electronics (KPI), on which the Lamp Electronics Laboratory is established and operates.
+An introductory campaign is about to begin in Ukraine, so we want to tell you about the Department of Electronic Computational Equipment Design (DECED, KEOA) of the I. Sikorsky KPI Faculty of Electronics (KPI), on which the Lamp Electronics Laboratory is established and operates.

 We learn a lot of programming, many assemblers and embedded, a variety of processor architectures.
 Already in the 1st year of Arduino, later - x86, AVR, ARM, MSP430, NIOS II, MIPS, DSP Texas Instruments, STM32.
 Next is embedded Linux on single board computers.
 Two semesters of pipeline processor development (for example, MIPS) and Intel FPGA NIOS II and ARM-based crystalline systems.
 We launch Digital Radio (SDR) course on Ettus USRP B210 boards ((https://bit.ly/23oonVQ).

 We carry out all projects and laboratory work on modern equipment, which we have a lot of.
 For example, we use the world's best Tektronix, Rohde & Schwarz, Keysight and Digilent equipment for measurements.
 All computing architectures (CPU, FPGA, DSP) have debug boards for lab work.

 We are learning the full cycle of developing embedded devices, creating our own circuits, circuit diagram, circuit board, writing control programs.
 We have the best in Ukraine training in the development of digital chips (using the languages Verilog, System Verilog, SystemC).
 In senior courses, computer labs with Cisco hardware, machine learning, and computer vision (the course creator works at Google).